Yashgamer-x/Opacity-Notepad/README.md

 - Keep builds reproducible; prefer official JavaFX platform classifiers and avoid shading JavaFX.
 - Add platform packaging changes or CI workflows under `.github/workflows` or `docs/packaging.md`.

-License
+## License

-- Include a LICENSE file in the repository root.
-Recommended: **Apache License 2.0** (permissive with an explicit patent grant) or **MIT** for maximum simplicity.
+Opacity-Notepad is licensed under the Apache License, Version 2.0.
+See the `LICENSE` file in the repository root for the full license text.

+**Copyright** © 2025 Yash Desai

 ---